Mandragora officinarum var.

 You can also cut the roots and plant them to make more plants for the following year.
 In fall, cut the root into 1-2 inch long pieces.
 On each piece, cut the upward part straight across, and cut the lower part on an angle.
 Dip in rooting hormone and plant in soil in a sheltered spot or in a pot.
 Cover with sand.
 These will grow into new plants the following spring.
 General growing info. top

-Right now I am out of seeds, but I have fresh European mandrake roots
+Right now I am out of white mandrake seeds, but I have black mandrake seeds

 Mandragora officinarum (vernalis)